 When it comes to remuneration, not only is a full paycheck decisive.
 What matters is that employees can also afford to improve the quality of life.
 For the normal consumer, the difference between net income and the price level is the more important than the nominal value.

-In the current study "Which Countries in Europe Offer the Best Standard of Living?"
-By Glassdoor Economic Research in cooperation with Llewellyn Consulting, we examined not only the salaries, but also the cost of living.
-Based on this, a value was determined that makes the national standard of living internationally comparable.
-18 was investigated in European countries.
-According to the results, living standards are higher only in Switzerland and Denmark.
-In transatlantic cross-comparison, the Federal Republic is close to the USA.
+In the current study "Which Countries in Europe Offers the Best Standard of Living?"
+Glassdoor Economic Research, in cooperation with Llewellyn Consulting, not only looked at salaries, but also the cost of living.
+On this basis, a value was determined which makes the national standard of living internationally comparable.
+The study examined 18 European countries.
+According to the results, the standard of living is higher only in Switzerland and Denmark than in Germany.
+In transatlantic cross-comparison, the Federal Republic is just ahead of the US.
 The study results are based on OECD and Numbeo data.

 Nominals in Germany below average